United States Coast guard

 Bay Yacht Club.
 The boats currently assigned to the station include

-a 21 foot Rigid Hull Inflatable boat, a 47 foot Motor Lifeboat and an
+a 21 foot Rigid Hull Inflatable boat, a 45 foot Planing Hull and an

 Ice Skiff.
 The boathouse shown in the photo below has now been